jcarletto27/Camo-Stencil-Studio/README.md

 - Go to **File > Load Base Image** and select a reference image (JPG, PNG, BMP).

+- **YOLO Mode (Recommended):** Click the orange **YOLO Scan** button.
+It will find the best colors, sort them by similarity, and assign them layer numbers automatically.

 - **Manual Mode:** Click anywhere on the image to add that color to your Palette Sidebar.
-The list will automatically sort itself to keep similar colors together.

-- **Auto Mode:** If you don't pick any colors, the app will automatically calculate the average dominant colors based on the "Max Colors" setting.
+- **Auto Mode:** If you don't pick any colors (and don't use YOLO), the app will automatically calculate the average dominant colors based on the "Max Colors" setting.